Office of International Programs

 Friends of UT Tyler Travel Program

-The OIP is pleased to collaborate with the Maya Research Program to provide an exciting Friends of UT Tyler Travel Program spanning over New Years 2015!
+The OIP is pleased to collaborate with the Maya Research Program to provide exciting Friends of UT Tyler Travel Programs.

 28 December 2014 - 9 January 2015

-Join Maya Research Program as we explore the breathtaking world of the ancient and modern Maya.
-From Mexico's stunning sites of Palenque and Tonina to the Guatemalan Highland's vibrant markets- we invite you to join us as we take a memorable 13 day journey through Mexico and Guatemala, culminating in Colonial Antigua- one of Central America's most enchanting cities.
+The Maya Research Program explored the breathtaking world of the ancient and modern Maya.
+From Mexico's stunning sites of Palenque and Tonina to the Guatemalan Highland's vibrant markets- participants joined us as we took a memorable 13 day journey through Mexico and Guatemala, culminating in Colonial Antigua- one of Central America's most enchanting cities.

 Frequently Asked Questions: